Texas Fertility Center Logo White

 Uterine Polyps

-Uterine polyps (also known as endometrial polyps) are over-growths of uterine lining.
+Uterine polyps (also known as endometrial polyps) are overgrowths of uterine lining.
 These polyps are almost always benign, especially in women of reproductive age.
-However, as they can be cancerous, polyps should always be evaluated.
+However, they can be associated with infertility.
+Polyps can occasionally become cancerous, and once identified, should always be evaluated.
+The fertility specialists at our fertility center in San Antonio have extensive experience in diagnosing and treating endometrial polyps.

 Finding endometrial polyps